matthewnewell/matthewnewell.github.io/_posts/2014-09-25-refactor-rake.md

 {% endhighlight %}

+We simplified the `rake` task to create a PurgOpportunity object as follows:

+{% highlight ruby %}
+task :clean => :environment do  #heroku scheduler run this every 1 days purger = PurgeOpportunities.new purger.purge_old_and_never_evaluated!
+end
+{% endhighlight %}

 ## Tests

 Now that we had a properly structured object, we were able to write some tests in `/app/tests/models/purge_opportunities_test.rb`.